osg-htc/virtual-school-2021/docs/materials/gpus/part1-ex2-cpu-jobs.md

 moving to GPUs should be easy.

 To submit our job, we need a submit file and a job wrapper script.
-The submit file is a basic OSGConnect flavored HTCondor file, specifying that we want the job to run in a container. `cpu-job.submit` contains:
+The submit file is an HTCondor file specifying that we want the job to run in a container.
+Note `request_gpus = 0`, as we want this job to use only CPU resources.
+The submit file, `cpu-job.submit`, is as follows:

     universe = vanilla